 - 6. While the tenderloin is in the oven, place a small, deep-sided sauté pan, heat the olive oil over medium-high heat.
 The oil should be just deep enough to submerge the first tip of your index finger.
 (Good olive oil is rarely recommended for frying, so don’t ever do this when you go on to work in a real restaurant, but Hamilton really prefers the flavor it adds.)
 Have ready a stack of basket-style coffee filters or a brown paper bag next to the stovetop.

 - 10. When the oil makes beautiful, veinous, streaking patterns in the pan, which will move faster as the oil gets hotter, drop in a piece of crouton as a test.
 When it sizzles on contact, the oil is ready.
 Keep a careful watch on the oil, turning the temperature down as needed, as you do not want the oil to smoke.

 - 8. Fry the croutons until golden brown.
 Using a slotted spoon, drain them on the coffee filters or brown paper bag.
 Let the oil cool.

 - 13. Rough up the parsley leaves by briskly rubbing them between your hands just to release the grassy aroma.
 Toss them in the salsa.
 Sparingly season the salsa with salt and pepper to taste, keeping in mind that the filet will bring its own seasoning to the plate.

 - Assemble the dish

 - 14. Slice the beef to order, keeping portions at 6 ounces.
 Arrange the slices on each plate, overlapping the slices slightly.
 Drape a good, generous spoonful of salsa over the meat, if using, being careful to let the perfect wall-to-wall pink of the filet show and don’t hide that beauty under carelessly placed salsa.
 Drizzle the beef with some of the remaining fry oil to finish.
 Do not season further.

 *Kosher Salt Note

 - Different brands tend to have different size crystals, so the weight and volume will vary from one brand to the next.
 Chef Gabrielle Hamilton uses Diamond Crystal, but feel free to use whatever brand of kosher salt you have on hand.
-Just know that you might need a little more or a little less than precisely 2 pounds, depending on the size of your crystals.
+Just know that you might need a little more or a little less than precisely 2 pounds, depending on the size of the crystals.